 Keep in mind that negotiation is a process, and obtaining your goals requires time, perseverance, and practice.
 You may strengthen your negotiating abilities and raise your chances of succeeding by using the advice in this article.

-Negotiating 101 with Chris Voss: How to get Annual Fees Reversed
+Chris Voss Negotiating Class: How to get Annual Fees Reversed

 Reversing annual fees might be difficult, especially if you’re working with a big business or institution.
 You can use the following tactics to improve your odds of success, though: